What to do when you're behind on your house payment...

 (4) Set up a free foreclosure prevention appointment.
 Contact Tarrant County Housing Partnership at firstname.lastname@example.org or at 817.924.5091 x 114.

 The thought of losing your home is scary.
 We can help you turn things around...

 If you're having trouble making your mortgage payments, or if you've already fallen behind, you may feel scared, embarassed or overwhelmed.
 That's normal and understandable.

 Although some lenders will wait to take action until a borrower has missed three or more payments, it's entirely possible that your mortgage provider may take legal action against you as soon as you fall behind.
 Therefore, it's important that you don't let your fear or shame prevent you from taking steps to help yourself.

 Inaction is your enemy---when you're behind on your house payment, the worst move you can make is to make no move at all.
 If you continue to avoid taking action, you may find that some viable options for saving your home become unavailable.
-Commit today to getting in touch with your provider to discuss your options.

 If you are a Tarrant area homeowner in crisis, we can help.
 Working as your advocate and supporter, at no charge to you, TCHP's experienced advisors will work with you to:

 ~ Determine who owns your loan.

 ~ Identify potential solutions, such as the federal Making Home Affordable Program.